daleonpz/Research-Project/chapter1.md

 ![Eclipse Kuksa Ecosystem [@EKuksa] \label{img:ekuksa}](img/EKuksa.png)

-It is possible to collect, store and analyze data through the different kuksa layers of the in-vehicle platform.
+It is possible to collect, store and analyze data through the different Kuksa layers of the in-vehicle platform.
 These layers are: _meta-kuksa_ adds the kuksa in-vehicle applications into the AGL image, _meta-kuksa-dev_ contains all extra packages that are useful for the development process but aren’t required in the production Image,  and _meta-rover_  holds all the needed packages to enable the development for the Rover [@EKuksa].
 The in-vehicle platform runs on top of _Automotive Grade Linux_ or AGL which is an open-source project from The Linux Foundation.
 The goal of AGL is to develop a GNU/Linux based operating system and a framework for automotive applications [@AGL].